Skip to content

 A retention policy to delete old data can be configured in a Backup.

-Make sure the bucket has no lifecycle policy susceptible to delete or move files, or it might interfere with Armory’s own book keeping.
+Make sure the bucket has no lifecycle policy susceptible to delete or move files, or it might interfere with Armory’s own bookkeeping.